Prabez Tablets is a brand of medicine containing the active ingredient rabeprazole sodium.

 Do not take PRABEZ if you have an allergy to:

-- any proton pump inhibitors (omeprazole, esomeprazole, lansoprazole, pantoprazole).
+- other proton pump inhibitors (omeprazole, esomeprazole, lansoprazole, pantoprazole).

 - swelling of the face, lips, tongue or other parts of the body